hairline-bandit/Text-File-Compiler/README.md

 I originally made this for use with Python 3.7 (python37 in your files) so if you have some other version just download 3.7 or edit the file with notepad

+Open Powershell on your computer and then cd into desktop.
+Run .\script.ps1 (or whatever you named it).

 It takes 3 arguments.